kwhitley/treeize/README.md

 `input.detectCollections`<a name="optionsInputDetectCollections" />
 Enables/disables the default behavior of turning plural path segments (e.g. "subjects" vs. "subject") into collections instead of object paths.  **Note:** In order to properly merge multiple rows into the same collection item, the collection must have a base-level attribute(s) acting as a signature.
 [View test example (enabled)](https://github.com/kwhitley/treeize/blob/feature/multi-format/test/test.js#L79-86) | [or (disabled)](https://github.com/kwhitley/treeize/blob/feature/multi-format/test/test.js#L92-99)

+`input.everythingIsCollection`<a name="optionsInputEverythingIsCollection" />
+Default is false.
+When true, every nested object is a collection.
+That's useful if you cannot change the names of objects so you can not rely on the DetectCollections option.

 `input.uniformRows`<a name="optionsInputUniformRows" />
 By default row uniformity is disabled to allow the most flexible data merging.
 This means each and every row of data that is processed (unless flat array-of-array data) will be analyzed and mapped individually into the final structure.
 If your data rows have uniform attributes/columns, disable this for a performance increase.